Steven Brower: Biography

-During his tenure as Creative Director at Print, the magazine garnered two National Magazine Awards for General Excellence and a Gold and Silver award from the Society of Publication Designers.
+During his tenure as creative director at Print, the magazine garnered two National Magazine Awards for General Excellence and gold and silver awards from the Society of Publication Designers.

-His work has been honored by AIGA, the Art Directors Club, the American Center for Design, the BRNO Biennale Association, and the Type Directors Club, among others.
-He has been an art director at the New York Times and The Nation, and his work is in the permanent collection of the Smithsonian Institution.
+His work has been honored by AIGA, the Art Directors Club, the American Center for Design, the BRNO Biennale Association, and the Type Directors Club.
+He was an art director at the New York Times and The Nation, and his work is in the permanent collection of the Smithsonian Institution.

 Woody Guthrie Artworks, co-authored by Brower and Nora Guthrie and designed by Brower, was published in 2005.
-The book won a Silver prize in the Foreword Awards and the top prize in the New York Book Show, both in the fine art category.
+The book won a silver prize in the Foreword Awards and the top prize in the New York Book Show, both in the fine art category.

 In 2006 he designed and co-authored 2D: Visual Basics for Designers with Robin Landa and Rose Gonnella.
 Satchmo: The Wonderful Art and World of Louis Armstrong was published in 2009.
 In late 2010 two books that Brower designed and authored were published: From Shadow to Light: The Life and Art of Mort Meskin and Breathless Homicidal Slime Mutants: The Art of the Paperpack.
 The latter "chronicles the history of the paperback format and highlights the designers behind the tantalizing cover art that became its signature selling point."

-In early 2011 the first exhibit of Brower's design work "EYE, BROWER A Twenty Five Year Retrospective" was held in the Visual Arts Gallery of The Art Institute of California.
+In early 2011 the first exhibit of Brower's design work "Eye, Brower: A twenty five year retrospective" was held in the Visual Arts Gallery of The Art Institute of California.